So you want to get faster at long-hand math.

 So here’s my premise: there are a fairly limited number of basic subtraction facts you need to outright memorize for long-hand subtraction.

-For example, you would be wise to memorize 4 minus 3.
-(That seems obvious.)
+For example, everyone knows you should memorize 6 minus 4.
 However, it is just as important to memorize 14 minus 6, because if you ever get 4 minus 6 in the middle of a longhand subtraction problem, you know you are just going to borrow from the next column and turn it into 14 minus 6.

 On the other hand, it would be a waste of energy to memorize 14 minus 2, because in long-hand subtraction, you would not need to borrow from the next column to solve “4 minus 2.”